sandstorm-io/sandstorm/docs/administering/faq.md

   Sandstorm team at [support@sandstorm.io.](mailto:support@sandstorm.io)

-- **Arch Linux users.** In [#36969](https://bugs.archlinux.org/task/36969), the Arch Linux kernel maintainer indicated that they are not interested in supporting unprivileged user namespaecs.
+- **Arch Linux users.** In [#36969](https://bugs.archlinux.org/task/36969), the Arch Linux kernel maintainer indicated that they are not interested in supporting unprivileged user namespaces.
 Try the `linux-lqx` AUR package, or build your own kernel.
 Read the [Arch Linux wiki page on kernels](https://wiki.archlinux.org/index.php/Kernels#AUR_packages) for more information.